 In fact, it’s ‘super’ news all round, as the outstanding service of Channel Express is in such high demand that the Group expands its ‘Super’ Dart Herald aircraft fleet.

 It’s a similar story at the Channel Express Ltd distribution division.
 To handle the ever-increasing volume of flowers it distributes, the Group expands its consolidation centres in both the Channel Islands and the UK.
-Look at our photo collection to the left and you’ll see that these were very busy places to be!
 Our daily deliveries of flowers were now so great; the sweet smell of success certainly followed our floral centres.

 Channel Express Group Ltd floats on the UK Unlisted Securities Market (USM) to raise capital for our ambitious expansion plans.
 Immediately after it floats, almost 11.2 million ordinary shares are in issue through stockbrokers, McCaughan Dyson Capel Cure.
 This step paves the way for a bright future for the Group, as all of our budding divisions really begin to flower.